The IVF Process Explained: Your 10-Step Guide

 Step 8: Embryo development

-Your embryos are placed in an incubator where they grow in our IVF lab for the next two to five days, in optimum conditions for embryo development.
+Your embryos are placed in an incubator where they will grow for the next two to five days, in optimum conditions for embryo development.

-Embryos are developed through standard culture or in our Embryoscopes, which are special incubators that create a time-lapse video of embryo growth.
+Embryos are developed in our Embryoscopes, which are special incubators that create a time-lapse video of embryo growth.
 Our embryologists will keep you updated on the progress of your embryos and advise when your embryo transfer will take place.

 Step 9: Embryo transfer & storage